milesjb312/CrystalDex/README.md

         - Requesting information about the protein construct, crystallization screen, and date, and creating a new Excel worksheet within a workbook that contains all virtual crystal trays previously indexed.
         - Automatically opening the SeBaView software to allow the user to see the camera image.
         - Requesting information about the well and sub well currently focused.
+        - Allows the user to size the crystal using a click-and-drag sizing tool.
-        - Automatically saving the image with a conserved naming system.
+        - Automatically saving the image with a conserved naming system and putting the information into a virtual tray along with a link to the picture.
-        - Updating the entire workbook into Box.
+        - Updating the entire workbook and all images into Box.

 In the near future, CrystalDex will:
-    1) Improve indexing trays by:
+    1) Improve harvesting crystals by:
-        - Allowing users to click-and-drag a sizing tool to measure crystals in a repeatable and consistent manner.
-        - Uploading each picture taken directly into Box
-        - Creating and posting a link from Box to each picture inside of the appropriate Excel virtual tray.
+        - Automatically filling out the Crystal Sendoff sheet with all pertinent data.
+    2) Allow users to upload crystallization screens or optimization conditions.